LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 fluffy = Cat.new("Fluffy", sara)
 ```
 What are the collaborator objects in the above code snippet, and what makes them collaborator objects?

+Collaborator objects are usually custom objects that are assigned to the state of another object.
+These help to form associations between the two objects and makes the methods of the collaborator object available to the other object.

+In this snippit, the `Person` object referenced by the local variable `sara` is a collaborator object, as it is passed in during the instantiation of the new `Cat` object on `line 2242` and assigned to the instance variable `@owner` on `line 2237`.